Greenville Pedestrian Accident Attorney

 Greenville County School District is the largest in South Carolina, and so it stands to reason there would be more children walking to and from school than elsewhere in the state.
 Auger & Auger believes that it is important to note the increased number of pedestrians, especially in light of a 2016 study conducted by Safe Kids Worldwide.

 It takes a village to raise a child and that includes keeping them safe.
-In their report, SafeKids.Org offers suggestions valuable changes.
-These include identifying high-risk zones and behaviors, education of students and parents, and the enforcement of 20mph speed limits in school zones.
+In their report, SafeKids.Org offers suggestions for valuable changes.
+These include identifying high-risk zones and behaviors, educating students and parents, and enforcing 20mph speed limits in school zones.
 Schools are also urged to implement and enforce drop-off and pick-up policies.

 For their part, drivers can remain alert when operating their vehicles and expect the unexpected.
 Don’t assume that a child will only use crosswalks to enter the roadway.
 Maintain a low speed and constantly scan the area for children on foot and on bicycles.

 Children are at higher risk of being hit by a car because they don’t always understand crosswalk safety, and their small size makes them harder for drivers to see.
 However, adults can be victims of pedestrian accidents too.
 Smart Growth America found that South Carolina ranked third-highest for pedestrian fatalities in the country between 2016 and 2020.
 During this time, 811 people died in pedestrian accidents, and even more suffered injuries.